kbialek/deye-inverter-mqtt/README.md

 Prerequisites:
 1. Set `DEYE_FEATURE_BATTERY_SETTINGS` to `true`
-2. Enable time-of-use metric group that's appropriate to your inverter model, e.g. `deye_sg04lp3_settings`
+2. Enable settings metric group that's appropriate to your inverter model, e.g. `deye_sg04lp3_settings`

 Following parameters are supported:
-  - grid_charge: enable/disable charging battery from grid
+  - `grid_charge` - enable/disable charging battery from grid
-  - maximum_charge_current: in A, depends on battery, for example for 320 Ah battery 160A is 0.5C and max recommended
+  - `maximum_charge_current` - depends on battery, for example for 320 Ah battery 160A is 0.5C and max recommended
-  - maximum_discharge_current: in A, usually limited by BMS power, but generally no more than 1C, so for 100Ah battery it's 100A
+  - `maximum_discharge_current` - usually limited by BMS power, but generally no more than 1C, so for 100Ah battery it's 100A
-  - maximum_grid_charge_current: in A, use it to cap Grid, usually smaller, than maximum_charge_current
+  - `maximum_grid_charge_current` - use it to cap Grid, usually smaller than maximum_charge_current

 #### Writing Workmode to configuration

 Prerequisites:
 1. Set `DEYE_FEATURE_WORKMODE` to `true`
-2. Enable time-of-use metric group that's appropriate to your inverter model, e.g. `deye_sg04lp3_settings`
+2. Enable settings metric group that's appropriate to your inverter model, e.g. `deye_sg04lp3_settings`

 There are 3 workmodes in hybrid iverter, mapped to integer value:
-  - Selling first: 0
+  - Selling first: `0`
-  - Zero export to load: 1
+  - Zero export to load: `1`
-  - Zero export to CT: 2
+  - Zero export to CT: `2`

 ### Publish on change feature